scolphoy/typhoonae_scripts/README.md

 =================

 These scripts are for making installation of TyphoonAE easier.
-Download and run 'bash script_name'
+Download and run 'bash typhoon_install_os'